EDC 609 - Interactive Multi Media and Design

 Class Attendance and Participation

-Class attendance is required for all class sessions.
+Class attendance is expected for all class sessions.
 Information will be presented in each class that is not available through other means.
 Successful completion of course objectives requires that students have hands-on experience with hardware and software that is used during class sessions.
-Missed class will be counted as a failed assignment.
+You will be responsible for completign all graded assignments and presence in class usually helps that.